arduino-libraries/Arduino_LowPowerPortentaH7/README.md

 - Deep Sleep Mode
 - Standby Mode

-### Sleep Mode
+### 😪 Sleep Mode

-Sleep Mode is entered automatically in certain situations when you use the standard Arduino Mbed Core, for example, when you call delay().
+Sleep Mode is entered automatically in certain situations when you use the standard Arduino Mbed Core, for example, when you call `delay()`.
 But it's also the mode that saves the least power, which is why this library exists.

-### Deep Sleep Mode
+### 🥱 Deep Sleep Mode

 Deep Sleep Mode is a deeper kind of sleep that saves more power, but it's blocked by something called Deep Sleep Locks.
 By default, two or three such locks are held at all times.
 One of them is periodically acquired and then quickly released again.
-The other two are held continuously but can be released by calling the LowPower.allowDeepSleep() function.
+The other two are held continuously but can be released by calling the `LowPower.allowDeepSleep()` function.
 When no Deep Sleep Locks are held anymore, Mbed automatically replaces Sleep Mode with Deep Sleep Mode.
 This saves more power and is the best option if your application is meant to run all the time but you still wish to save as much power as possible.

 In addition to the three Deep Sleep Locks already mentioned, additional locks may be held depending on the functionality you use: